Amazon reverses decision to ban customers from using Visa credit cards

 “We are working closely with Visa on a potential solution that will enable customers to continue using their Visa credit cards on Amazon.co.uk.”

-A Visa spokesperson added: “Amazon customers can continue to use Visa cards on Amazon.co.uk after January 19 while we work closely together to reach an agreement.”
+A Visa spokesman said: “Amazon customers can continue to use Visa cards on Amazon.co.uk after January 19 while we work closely together to reach an agreement.”

 Amazon did not rule out a future ban.

-The website previously said it has made the decision due to “the high fees Visa charges for processing credit card transactions”.
+The website previously said it had made the decision due to “the high fees Visa charges for processing credit card transactions”.

-Amazon customers reported on Twitter that they had started to receive emails from the retailer, which confirmed they could continue using their cards as they do today and advance notice would be given if any changes related to Visa cards were made.
+Amazon customers reported on Twitter that they had started to receive emails from the retailer, which confirmed they could continue using their cards and that advance notice would be given if any changes relating to Visa cards were made.

 One Twitter user wrote: “I wasn’t going to get a new credit card but use it as another incentive not to use them.”